 In the past I’d heard that wild strawberries are poisonous, but I’ve been wanting to know for sure what to tell the kids about these bright berries.
 Up until now, I’ve just been telling them I didn’t know if they are safe, so they weren’t to put them in their mouths.
 But after doing some researching today, I’ve discovered exactly what we needed to know.

 The short answer is: YES, wild strawberries are edible, and delicious, and even used for medicinal purposes!

 However… there are two types of “wild” strawberries: True wild strawberries, and “Indian Strawberries”, also called “mock” or “false” strawberries.

-- Wild Strawberries have white blooms.
+- Wild Strawberries have white blossoms.

-- Mock Strawberries have yellow blooms.
+- Mock Strawberries have yellow blossoms.

 - Wild Strawberries will have a strong strawberry scent when crushed.